Georges034302/cloud-wil-demo/week7/lab_7_b_autoscale_rules.md

   --output table
 ```

-✅ Observe autoscale actions triggered in real time.
+✅ Confirms autoscale actions were triggered.

 ---

+## ✅ Lab Complete

-✔️ **Lab complete – you configured autoscale rules for Azure App Service using both Portal and CLI and validated them through monitoring.**
+You successfully configured CPU-based autoscaling for Azure App Service using Azure Portal, CLI, and ARM templates, and monitored the activity to validate the results.